mwarning/KadNode/misc/faq.md

 * **Can annoucements be made for other nodes?
 Can I announce the IP address of e.g. google.de?**
     No, the IP address of the sender of an announcement is used.
 This can be seen as a pro and cons.
 * **How long does it take to resolve an address?**
     An estimate would be 8 seconds.
-Unless the address has been been cached.
+Unless the address has been cached.
 * **So, it's all about DNS?**
     No, KadNode is not traditional DNS.
 It just maps and 20 byte identifiers (or sha1(some-string)) to IP addresses.
 Everybody can announce identifiers.
 Use verification like HTTPS or other cryptography mechanisms.
 * **Are wildcard certificates supported?**